 Top quality canvas is an important ingredient in the pot.
 We usually make our yurt covers from 12oz polycotton canvas which is flame, water and rot-proofed, and have worked with the UK’s canvas proofers to raise the ‘water head’ (level of water proofing).

-And we make our yurt linings with a really snuggly wool felt from Austria.
+And we make our yurt linings with a really snuggly wool felt.

 We have two trusty sewing machines, both walking foots (feet?) which means that the heavy fabric is always held tight from slipping.
 One is a Durkopp-Adler, and the other a Seiko.
 The Durkopp is the Rolls Royce of sewing machines (which means a tiny screw can cost £75), and is fast, good for the long stretches.
 It can also sew through a surprising number of canvas layers.
 The Seiko is better for detailed work like windows and it is lighter to move around so is the one that usually goes out on missions.

 Windows are nice in the yurt covers: as our late friend, Bill Coperthwaite used to say ‘there is something indescribable about the view through a round window’ and I would also recommend opening ones, which we used to do only rectangular, until we worked out that a round hole with a rectangular PVC opening bit was much easier and nicer etc